Asheville's Premier Fishing Guide Service Trusted Guides, Exceptional Service (828) 691-1506

 Smallmouth Fishing the North Toe

-The lower part of the North Toe River is highly concentrated with smallmouth and can be easily accessed on the side of the road.
+The lower part of the North Toe River is highly concentrated with asheville smallmouth river fishingsmallmouth and can be easily accessed on the side of the road.
 Smallmouth will also come north to feed on war paint minnows and crawfish.
 Smallmouth can also be found in Spruce Pine throughout the delayed harvest sections in the summer months, while spring and fall are best for trout.

 Smallmouth fishing can be best approached by using spinning gear or 7wt fly rods.
 Using flukes, topwater baits, and hair jigs will provide the best bites for spinning gear tackle.
 For fly fishing use popping bugs, flashy streamers and minnow chasers during the spring, summer and fall months.